 Nothing makes a house a home quite like what you choose to hang on your walls.
 Whether it’s treasured photos of family and friends, foraged sketches from antiques fairs or a standout painting by a favorite artist, the message is the same: they’re items that reflect your life and personal taste.
-Choosing can be simple, but sometimes finding your “perfect” piece is just the tip of the iceberg; there are many more hoops to jump through before you get the display just right.
+Choosing can be the simple part, but once you’ve found your “perfect” piece there are many other hoops to jump through, such as getting the arrangement just right.
 If this is the conundrum you find yourself in, let our Co-Founder and Creative Director Sue Jones pass on her tried-and-tested tips in this wall art buying guide—she’s no stranger to letting her walls do the talking.

 “In my opinion, anything can go on the wall; I’ve been known to hang beautiful rugs up, just because I love them, and why not?” says Sue.
-This underpins her most salient piece of advice: no matter what you are choosing to display, or where it’s going to live, make sure you really like the content.
-There are so many art styles out there so if, like Sue, you’re more drawn to watercolors and oil paintings, go with your gut rather than be led by anything more “of the moment.”
-That said, try not to close yourself off to anything that’s a little out-of-the ordinary; “I’ve been taken by surprise by pieces that I didn’t think would work, but did,” explains Sue.
+This underpins her most salient piece of advice: if you’re wondering how to choose wall art, remember to make sure you really like the content.
+There are so many art styles out there so if, like Sue, you’re more drawn to watercolors and oil paintings, go with your gut rather than be led by trends.
+That said, try not to close yourself off to anything that’s a little out-of-the-ordinary; “I’ve been taken by surprise by pieces that I didn’t think would work, and did,” explains Sue.
 Don’t be afraid to mix different styles of art in one room, either—when choosing wall art that will go together, just make sure there’s a cohesive element between them and the rest of the space, be that the color palette (in the pieces themselves and the frames) or motifs, to ensure they work in harmony.

 Wall art can mean such different things to different people and homes.
 “For me, art (and books) are how I brighten a room, for others, it can be the starting point of a whole look—it’s very personal,” muses Sue.
-So, have you got a huge blank space that you simply want to cover or are you trying to set a mood?
-“A single large work can add real impact, but you can spend a fortune on—and a lifetime searching for—one perfect piece to fill a wall,” she laughs.
+So, have you got a huge blank wall that you simply want to cover or are you trying to set a mood?
+“A single piece of art can add real impact, but you can spend a fortune on—and a lifetime searching for—one perfect piece to fill a wall space,” she laughs.
 If you can’t find “the one,” look to a collection of prints instead.
-Besides offering “lots of bang for your buck,” a coordinated set is an easy way to add color and interest in a cohesive way.
+Besides offering “a lot of bang for your buck,” a coordinated set is an easy way to add color and interest in a cohesive way.

 If you love a piece and it’s not looking how you hoped, chances are the frame isn’t quite right—they can completely make or break a picture.
 According to Sue, “an expert framer is your best friend and can offer lots of advice for finding the perfect match.”
 Sometimes a contemporary picture will call for a traditional frame, or one you might never have thought to choose, so having a specialist lend their eye can be extremely helpful.